2701kai/bevarena-one/doc/global-scripts.md

 The BevArena project includes several scripts that can be set up globally for convenient access:

 1. **git-clientview** - Updates the client repository with cleaned code
+2. **clean-for-client.sh** - Cleans the codebase for client viewing
-2. **commit-from-doc** - Generates structured Git commit messages from documentation
+3. **commit-from-doc** - Generates structured Git commit messages from markdown files

 ## Setting Up git-clientview